caojonathan/NBA-Card-Deck/README.md

 # NBA-Card-Pack
-Generates a random NBA Player's Statistics (1979-Current)
+Generates a pack of NBA Cards with Player Statistics.
+(1979 to Present)